 As a child of the 1970s, I grew up with Valerie Harper.
-First, she co-starred on The Mary Tyler Moore Show, playing Rhoda Morgenstern, Mary’s upstairs neighbor—a Jew from New York (the Bronx, to be specific, as her accent made clear), a zaftig (well, compared to Mary) single girl trying to make it on her own as a window designer in Minneapolis.
+First, she co-starred on The Mary Tyler Moore Show, playing Rhoda Morgenstern, Mary’s upstairs neighbor—a Jew from New York (the Bronx, to be specific, as her accent made clear), a zaftig (well, only compared to Mary) single woman trying to make it on her own as a window designer in Minneapolis.
 And then, once it became clear that Harper’s character was too big to be confined to a secondary role as that show’s wise-cracking gal pal, she packed up her headscarves and came back east as the star of Rhoda. (“New York, this is your last chance!” she warned in the show’s opening, right before the uber-’70s ear-worm of a theme song kicked in.)

 Between those two popular sitcoms, Harper played Rhoda—television’s most enduring Jewish character since Mrs. Goldberg—from 1970 until 1978, which happen to be what psychologists might call my “formative years.”
 And what did I learn from seeing her on the small screen every week—aside from how to hang strings of beads across a doorway?
 That Jews were just a regular part of the American cultural landscape, as American as Mary Tyler Moore herself.